Cilantro Lime Dressing

 Then add the olive oil and mix briefly, just until the oil is incorporated:

 The dressing will have a creamy quality to it, but is still thin enough to be a dressing:

-You can store it for about 5 days before the flavor starts to deteriorate.
-I have no trouble using it up, and find it to be the perfect pairing for the steak salad I’ll be sharing here tomorrow.
-It goes well with chicken salads too!
+Storing Leftovers: You can store the dressing for about 5 days before the flavor starts to deteriorate.
+I have no trouble using it up, and find it to be the perfect pairing for the steak salad.

 More Easy Sauces Made In the Blender: